oceanprotocol/docs/developers/ocean-cli/install.md

----
-title: Installation and Configuration 🛠️
+# Installation and Configuration 🛠️
----

 To get started with the Ocean CLI, follow these steps for a seamless setup: